ZHAbotorabi/Workforce-Analytics-and-Predictive-Modeling/README.md

   - Health and wellness programs for individuals with high BMI.
   - Childcare facilities to support employees with familial responsibilities.

 The project’s focus is on leveraging **Feature Engineering**, data analysis, and machine learning to enhance workforce efficiency and decision-making.
-It demonstrates both the technical and practical applications of the project, making it highly professional and relevant to industry use cases.